-So, it is usual to delay apply for the Decree Absolute until a Court order has been obtained, hopefully by agreement, settling future financial arrangements.
+It is usual to delay applying for the final order until a court order has been obtained, hopefully by agreement, settling future financial arrangements.
 This may extend the timeframe, sometimes considerably, but you will have the peace of mind of knowing that all matters have been resolved before rights that arise by reason of your marriage are brought to an end.

 We're here for you